-Generate Realistic Solid Oxide Cell Microstructures – Fast and Reliable
+Generate realistic Solid Oxide Cell microstructures, fast and reliably

 GeoApp: Solid Oxide Electrode Generation

-The GeoApp Solid Oxide Electrode Generation for creating microstructures helps you overcome these barriers.
-Using advanced stochastic geometric modeling, the tool creates realistic three-phase microstructures (2 solids + 1 pore phase) that mimic electrode materials such as Ni-YSZ or Ni-CGO anodes and offers an advanced alternative to particle-packing methods.
+The Solid Oxide Electrode Generation GeoApp empowers researchers to overcome these challenges by enabling the generation of highly realistic microstructures.
+Through advanced stochastic geometric modeling, the tool creates detailed three-phase microstructures (2 solids + 1 pore phase) that closely replicate electrode materials such as Ni-YSZ or Ni-CGO anodes.
+This approach provides a powerful, physics-aware alternative to traditional particle-packing methods and supports more accurate and efficient SOC material development.

 Unlike traditional approaches, GRF-based modeling:

-- Produces continuous phase networks that reflect real sintered microstructures
+- Produces continuous phase networks that closely resemble real sintered microstructures

-- Allows precise control over solid volume fractions and wetting behavior
+- Enables precise control over solid volume fractions and wetting behavior

-- Enables large-scale parametric studies with realistic variability
+- Supports large-scale parametric studies with realistic variability

-- Control characteristics of the produced microstructure by varying the correlation functions used in the generation process
+- Allows customization of microstructure characteristics0 by adjusting the correlation functions used in the generation process

-The result: physically meaningful, customizable 3D structures ready for virtual testing, image analysis, and multiphysics simulations.
+The outcome: physically meaningful, fully customizable 3D structures ready for virtual testing, image analysis, and multi-physics simulations.

-Moreover, such structures cannot only be useful for SOC, but also for designing other parts in a fuel cell with similar microstructure, such as the catalyst layers (CL) of proton exchange membrane (PEM) fuel cells and electrolyzers with realistic distribution of the carbon phase with Pt catalyst, the ionomer, and the pore space.
+Moreover, these microstructures are not limited to SOC applications.
+They can also support the design of other fuel cell components with similar architectures, such as the catalyst layers (CL) of proton exchange membrane (PEM) fuel cells and electrolyzers, capturing realistic distributions of the carbon phase with Pt catalyst, the ionomer, and the pore space.

-Whether you’re developing next-generation SOC electrodes or optimizing proven systems like Ni-YSZ, this tool empowers you to:
+Whether you are developing next-generation SOC electrodes or refining established systems like Ni-YSZ, this GeoDict GeoApp gives you the tools to:

-- Rapidly generate digital twins of real materials
+- Rapidly generate digital twins of real electrode materials

-- Extract design guidelines for longer-lasting, higher-performing SOC devices
+- Derive robust design guidelines for longer-lasting, higher-performing SOC devices

-Our tip: Cloud-based simulations as a driver for SOC innovation
+Our tip: Use cloud-based simulations to accelerate SOC innovation

-With GeoDict Cloud and Massive Simultaneous Cloud Computing (MSCC), hundreds of virtual structures can be studied in parallel, drastically reducing time-to-insight.
+With GeoDict Cloud and Massive Simultaneous Cloud Computing (MSCC), hundreds of virtual structures can be analyzed in parallel, drastically reducing time-to-insight.

-Start generating SOC microstructures today and accelerate your materials discovery journey.
+Start generating SOC microstructures today and speed up the entire material's discovery process.

 Marmet et al., Stochastic microstructure modeling of SOC electrodes based on a pluri-Gaussian method, Energy Adv., 2023, 2, 1942-1967, DOI 10.1039/D3YA00332A